Jaqu382/Portfolio2/README.md

 There are three screens the user can interact with, a login screen, an Inventory screen, and a Stock screen.

 While initially there was only supposed to be two components, I expanded to four during implementation.
 MainInventory and MainStock render a list of components.
 Product renders all items in inventory and stockItem renders interactible cards that can be used to add or remove items from inventory.

+Interactions to try out: Logging in (correctly and incorrectly),viewing inventory, changing price,discount,sales status, and quantity.
+Seeing changes reflected in main inventory screen

+If I could improve on the design, I would add the ability to add create new items.